• This page, Primary Care Clinician Plan - FAQ, is offered by

 How does a member change PCCs?

-Members may select a new PCC by calling the MassHealth Customer Service Center at (800) 841-2900.
-A transfer to a different PCC becomes effective after one business day.
-MassHealth does not limit the number of times that a member can change PCCs or managed care providers (that is, from the PCC Plan to a Managed Care Organization, and vice versa).
+Members may select a new PCC by calling MassHealth at (800) 841-2900, TDD/TTY 711.
+Transfers become effective after one business day.
+MassHealth does not limit the number of times that a member can change PCCs in the PCC Plan.
+PCC Plan members can select another health plan at any time.

-If you are a PCC Plan provider who has a patient who returns to your practice even though you are not that member's PCC of record, please allow the member to call the Customer Service Center from your office to make a change in his/her PCC Plan assignment.
-This will help to ensure that you will be eligible to be paid for any services you may provide to the member in the future.
+If you are a PCC Plan provider who has a patient who returns to your practice even though you are not that member’s PCC of record, please allow the member to call MassHealth from your office to make a change in their PCC Plan assignment.
+This will help to ensure that you will be eligible for payment for services that you provide to the member in the future.

 Why do claims deny for lack of PCC referral when the Eligibility Verification System (EVS) stated no referral required the last time I checked?

-Enrollment in Managed Care is ongoing; verify eligibility prior to each service that you provide.
+Enrollment in Managed Care is ongoing.
+Please verify eligibility before each service that you provide.

 I am a practitioner providing services to members in a PCC group practice.
 If I leave this group, am I still a PCC provider?